yongincho/spider/DESIGN.md

 # Spider / Design

 Spider is a Django-based RESTful API that uses a face detection technique provided by the OpenCV library to implement an access control security solution.
 Bootstrap-based front-end is used with HTML, CSS, and JavaScript, and it is implemented with Django template-based front-end rendering and back-end linkage with Python 3.8.
 The server infrastructure has been built using Amazon Web Service (AWS) EC2 and S3 Cloud Storage.
 Database design and modeling have been implemented using PostgreSQL and Object-relational Mapping (ORM).
-Raspberry Pi 3 and its camera module are used as the hardware for Spider.
+Various hardwares/devices that have camera module such as PCs and Raspberry Pi can be used as hardware for Spider.

-Below describes the design decisions made:
+Below describes the design decisions made in Spider:
 - Django
 - Amazon Web Service - EC2 and S3
 - Database - PostgreSQL and Object-relational Mapping